The Differing Styles of Winter Marketing

 When designing your winter marketing campaign,

 Aim to use nostalgia in a balanced manner.
 Include warmer versions of classic winter colors and patterns in clothing, background, and text.
 Use deep navy blues instead of lighter ice blues, and complement with ivory and off-white instead of stark, snowy whites.
 Favor gold accents over silver.
 Make clever references to classic winter movies, such as one-liners that recall popular movie moments.
+Branding companies will tell you that it is the best if you are able to match the color theme with that of your brand as it will give your marketing campaign a more holistic theme and will make it more memorable for your audiences.

 Make Your Digital Campaigns Interactive